opnfv/apex/docs/release/installation/architecture.rst

 - Ceph Monitors and OSDs

 Stateless OpenStack services
-  All running statesless OpenStack services are load balanced by HA Proxy.
+  All running stateless OpenStack services are load balanced by HA Proxy.
   Pacemaker monitors the services and ensures that they are running.

 Stateful OpenStack services